 What Does Kinsta’s Cloudflare Integration Include?

 Before going through the steps, it helps to know what you are enabling.
-Kinsta’s built-in Cloudflare integration includes:
+Kinsta’s built-in Cloudflare integration includes: For the broader account, security, and domain context, the Kinsta account and domain management guide covers how this Cloudflare integration fits with the rest of MyKinsta.

 - Enterprise-tier CDN - Static assets are cached across Cloudflare’s global network and served from the nearest location to each visitor.